What Was The Impact Of Vincent Van Gogh On The Art World?

 Max pechstein

-Many people consider or say that Van Gogh is the father of both Expressionism and Fauvism painting.
-Expressionism and Fauvism artist were all inspired by him and his art.
+Many people consider or say that Van Gogh is the father of Expressionism and Fauvism paintings.
+Expressionism and Fauvism artists were all inspired by him and his art.

 This individualist style, use of color, techniques, form, and brush strokes continue to make Vincent van Gogh a great artist.
 I am also influenced and inspired by his art.